 What to Expect When Getting Braces

-Before you get braces, your orthodontist will perform a full dental examination and take X-rays to determine the current position of your teeth.
+Before you get braces, your orthodontist will perform a full orthodontic examination and take X-rays to determine the current position of your teeth.
 The doctor will create a plan to move your teeth into a more desirable alignment.
 Brackets are then carefully placed on each tooth to align the teeth efficiently and effectively.

 The process involves two steps: